GuidoRial/instagram-clone/README.md

 https://instagram-clone-six-tau.vercel.app/

+### A few things if you want to test this
+I didn't include email verification so if you want to create an user with an email you don't own, you can absolutely do that, as this was planned to be a functional clone with no intentions of being a real web aplication.
+It's just a clone that works and I wanted to facilitate testing for any recruiters or developers that wanted to see what I can do.

+That said, if the email or the username is taken you will not be able to create an account.
+The same applies if the email is not valid (you can't put "asdasdasda" as an email, but you could create one like "potatopotato@potato.com")

+If you don't want to create an account to test this, you can always go back to the login page and use the **demouser account** that I pre-made for this and test all the functionality I added.

 ## Project Description

 I've been studying web development for 6 months now and I've been learning a lot about a variety of languages, libraries and frameworks thanks to The Odin Project.
 This is a project that combines everything I've been learning so far using **React** and **Firebase** (among other libraries).